 This is an attractive fly with a lime green thorax.
-The male has conspicuous white wing tips and is easy to identify.
-The hairs on top of the thorax are in two neat rows.
+The male has conspicuous white wing tips and is easy to identify, the female lacks these white wing tips.
+The acrostichal bristles on the thorax are short and in two rows.
+The first antennal segment has hairs on the dorsal surface.

 It lives in damp places with lush vegetation and is often seen resting on mud or on the water surface.